Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 2: Another national restaurant chain contacted me.
 They really loved my photos and wanted to hire me for their next menu and advertising campaign.

-That's where I totally blew it.
+That’s where I blew it.
 At the time, I had no idea how to plan, prepare or budget for such a job.
-I recommended someone else, and they told me quite clearly that they wanted me.
+I recommended someone else, and they clearly told me they wanted me.

 What a compliment!

-I should have taken the assignment, but instead I got them to use another local photographer.
+I should have taken the assignment, but I got them to use another local photographer instead.
 He totally blew it.
-They didn't get the photos they wanted, I lost a valuable opportunity and contact, and ultimately killed any chances of having a food photography career all in one swoop.
+They didn’t get the photos they wanted, I lost a valuable opportunity and contact, and ultimately killed any chances of having a food photography career all in one swoop.

 The point of this is to share a message with those who may scoff at taking photos in a restaurant or other events.

 These people WANT your photos.
 They like to see their restaurant and meals featured on social media.
 If you do a good job, they will invite you to events or potentially even hire you for work.